vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 parameters may end up with a poor matching between the complexity of the model and the data.
-Non-parametric approaches fit a single model which adapts it's complexity based on the data given instead of having the complexity of the model given as a parameter, and risk overfitting.**This last comment about overfitting is a bit strange and out of nowhere and unexplained** Our fundamental goal is to find good models for natural language sentence structure.
+Non-parametric approaches fit a single model which adapts it's complexity based on the data given instead of having the complexity of the model given as a parameter.
+Our fundamental goal is to find good models for natural language sentence structure.
 As we have argued, no finite set of sentences is a good model for natural languages like English.
-The flexibility of this class of models, where the number of parameters is itself considered a random variable, makes bayesian non-parametrics a good choice for our problem.**for the actual course, I would try to lead with a problem that needs to be solved, this discussion is too abstract right now.
+The flexibility of this class of models, where the number of parameters is itself considered a random variable, makes bayesian non-parametrics a good choice for our problem. **for the actual course, I would try to lead with a problem that needs to be solved, this discussion is too abstract right now.
 The most natural problem would be a distribution over an unbounded number of lexical items.**

-One option for defining infinite-dimensional priors over parameters is the Dirichlet Process (DP).**probably more accurate to say "defining a prior over infinite-dimensional parameters** This process defines a prior on parameters for a multinomial distribution with an infinite number of (mostly unused) possible outcomes.
+One option for defining a prior over infinite-dimensional parameters is the Dirichlet Process (DP).
+This process defines a prior on parameters for a multinomial distribution with an infinite number of (mostly unused) possible outcomes.
 The DP is a stochastic process defining a distributions over distributions.
-That is, each draw from a DP is is itself a probability distribution.**Just like a dirichlet distribution, but infinite** The Dirichlet Process is the best known example of a *non-parametric distribution*.
-The term *non-parametric* refers to statistical models whose size or complexity can grow with the data, rather than being specified in advance.**you should probably define "non-parametric" the first time you use it**
+That is, each draw from a DP is is itself a probability distribution.
+Just like a dirichlet distribution, but infinite.
+The Dirichlet Process is the best known example of a *non-parametric distribution*.
+The term *non-parametric* refers to statistical models whose size or complexity can grow with the data, rather than being specified in advance.

 ## Formal Description of the Dirichlet Process
 **As a high-level note, I would give an intuitive overview of the DP